dev-academy-programme/curriculum/resources/html-fundamentals-TUTORIAL/README.md

 You don't need to memorize this stuff!
 Just take a look at this excellent discussion about [content categories](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories) at the Mozilla Developer Network.
 MDN is the go-to resource for everything HTML (and CSS and JS).
 It's much easier to read than the standards, and is much more likely to be both up-to-date and correct when compared to most resources.

-If you find MDN a bit difficult, read our [Introduction to MDN](/using-mdn/) tutorial.
+If you find MDN a bit difficult, read our [reading documentation concept](https://github.com/dev-academy-programme/curriculum/tree/master/concepts/reading-documentation).
 You're going to be using MDN a lot.
 The sooner you get comfortable with it, the better.

 ### Putting it all together